 FIGURE 3.
-MEDIAN SPAC TRUST PROCEEDS PER UNIT, JANUARY 2021-MAY 2022 market cooled and other SPAC terms began to tighten and only after our lawsuits forced the industry's attention to the ICA.71
+MEDIAN SPAC TRUST PROCEEDS PER UNIT, JANUARY 2021-MAY 2022

 Taken together, this evidence suggests that, although it is possible that the decline in SPAC duration that immediately followed the filing of our lawsuits was a coincidence, it is also possible that the decline was at least partially a response to the industry's sudden grappling with its problems under the ICA.
 The decline in duration did not begin until well after the SPAC